 All students are required to take six (6) complete courses each year.
-In addition, on the freshman level, courses in Physical Education and Fine Arts (beginning with the Class of 2021) are mandatory.
+In addition, on the freshman level, courses in Physical Education and Fine Arts are mandatory.
 On the freshman level, the administration and department chairpersons work together to design each student’s program.
 Qualified students are invited to participate in our Honors-at-Entrance program, which includes honors level courses in English, Social Studies, Mathematics, Science and Foreign Language.
 On the sophomore level, a course Health is mandatory.

 - World Languages